-Common symptoms to look out for at the eight week mark:
+Common symptoms to look out for at eight weeks pregnant:

 - Fatigue: Yep, it’s been on this list for the past few weeks, but it’s still a super common symptom.
 Remember, to cut your body some slack and listen to it – after all, it is growing a baby!